yxLOL/yxLOL.github.io/_posts/2023-09-25-psych-notes.md

 layout: post
 ---

 Two types of narcissism:
-Grandiose narcissism is characterized by arrogance, extraversion, immodesty, and aggressiveness Vulnerable narcissism is characterized by hidden feelings of inferiority, introversion, neuroticism, and a need for recognition
+Grandiose narcissism is characterized by arrogance, extraversion, immodesty, and aggressiveness;
+Vulnerable narcissism is characterized by hidden feelings of inferiority, introversion, neuroticism, and a need for recognition

 (I still don't know why we are talking about this for so long)